shaoyangyu/todo-bash/README.md

 Two tiny programs, `todo` and `todone`.
 I like to alias them to `t` and `d`.

 One bonus program, `todos_completed`, to see how much you've accomplished!
+I like to alias them to `c`

+Two manage programs, `todo.edit` and `todo.history`

+Another tiny program is to support muti todo list, for example, you may want a private todolist, but also want have a public todo list which you can share with team.
+You can use that as below:
+todo.new "private" "~/todo/private"
+todo.ls
+todo.switch "private"

 # Usage #